Frequently Asked Questions

 Why does the timeline list vendor actions in December 2025 and January 2026?

-Per the researcher’s coordinated-disclosure repository, the /api/users endpoint stopped returning data to unauthenticated requests on December 18, 2025, and the Azure IoT Hub iothubowner administrative credential was rotated on January 22, 2026.
+Per the maintainer’s coordinated-disclosure repository, the /api/users endpoint stopped returning data to unauthenticated requests on December 18, 2025, and the Azure IoT Hub iothubowner administrative credential was rotated on January 22, 2026.
 These are dates on which observable changes in vendor infrastructure occurred during the coordination window prior to public CISA publication.
 See the coordinated disclosure process page.

 Submit a question